 The expiration or termination of a Land Conservation (Williamson) Act contract may occur for a number of reasons.
 They are listed as follows:

 A landowner or the city/county initiates a Notice of Nonrenewal for the entire contract or a portion of the contracted land, which begins a nine year count down to the expiration of the contract.
-The land is still subject to all the requirements of the contract until it terminates.
+The land is still subject to all the requirements of the contract until it expires.
 Refer to Government Code Section 51245 on the Governing Statutes page for the statute on nonrenewals.
 To apply for a nonrenewal of your contract, contact your local Planning Department.

 A landowner must submit an application to the City or County requesting the contract be cancelled for a portion or the entirety of the contracted area.
 See the Contract Cancellations page for detailed information and constraints.
 For questions regarding cancellations, contact your local Planning Department.

 The rescission of a Land Conservation (Williamson) Act or Farmland Security Zone contract and entry into a Solar-Use Easement results in the termination of a portion or the entirety of a contracted area, while simultaneously establishing an easement in its place that would limit the use of the land to solar energy production (ancillary agricultural uses may also be allowed, as determined by the City or County).
 Please see the Solar-Use Easements page for further information.

 Public Acquisition of Contracted Land